ARPITAAAAAAA/SkillLab2_Embedded_Visionary_Minds/README.md

 Our project is a 4WD robotic vehicle designed for surveillance in environments where human presence is restricted or physically demanding, such as high-altitude school corridors, industrial sites, or areas requiring 24/7 monitoring.
 The project creates a bridge between physical mobility and intelligent data recording by deploying a car on specific floors to act as a mobile sentry.
 It utilizes a Raspberry Pi for high-level logic and an Arduino for motor control, ensuring a stable and responsive drive system.

 The experience centers on automated human detection.
 Equipped with a camera and OpenCV-powered face recognition, the car identifies individuals and currently estimates their age—a feature designed to log demographic data of visitors in schools or colleges.
-By replacing the need for elderly security personnel to climb stairs or navigate difficult terrain, GuardianBot provides a safe, efficient, and recordable method of site security.
+By replacing the need for elderly security personnel to climb stairs or navigate difficult terrain, Our RoboCar provides a safe, efficient, and recordable method of site security.

 ---